 Background/Problem Statement

 Human oral diseases are often preceded by a shift in the microbiome, ie the microbes (bacteria and fungi) that live in the mouth.
-When these communities are attached to the tooth surface they are referred to as a biofilm aka “plaque”.
-Specifically, plaque above the gumline is referred to as Supragingival plaque (SUPP).
+When these communities are attached to the tooth surface they are referred to as a biofilm aka “plaque” or oral plaque.
 We seek to prevent the onset of some oral diseases (gingivitis, periodontitis, caries) by studying healthy plaque populations and finding mechanisms that may promote their resiliency, allowing us to prevent disease or implement treatments to possibly reverse disease.

-This protocol will allow us to sample SUPP from healthy individuals and cultivate it in a laboratory setting.
-To cultivate SUPP organisms, we must also collect human saliva, which serves as a nutrient source for these microorganisms.
+This protocol will allow us to sample plaque from healthy individuals and cultivate it in a laboratory setting.
+To cultivate plaque organisms, we must also collect human saliva, which serves as a nutrient source for these microorganisms.

-This protocol will cover both SUPP and saliva collection from healthy volunteers.
+This protocol will cover both plaque and saliva collection from healthy volunteers.

 Objectives

-We wish to develop and use an in vitro SUPP model to study mechanisms of interaction between SUPP microorganisms grown on saliva as a growth medium.
-Our objective is to iteratively refine our in vitro model using genome sequencing to compare the microbial populations from the start (SUPP donor sample) to finish (growth in an in vitro saliva-fed model for ~5-7 days).
+We wish to develop and use an in vitro plaque model to study mechanisms of interaction between plaque microorganisms grown on saliva as a growth medium.
+Our objective is to iteratively refine our in vitro model using genome sequencing to compare the microbial populations from the start (plaque donor sample) to finish (growth in an in vitro saliva-fed model for ~5-7 days).
 No patient identifying data will be requested or retained.
 We will only use demographic data from volunteer donors to build a cohort that is representative of national US demographics.
 Equal numbers of self-identified male and female donors will be recruited.

 Study Design/Methodology

-Our study will use verbal recruitment of individuals in and around the UofL School of Dentistry who will provide self sampled saliva and/or plaque samples obtained by toothpick scraping of the volunteers own teeth, by the volunteer themselves.
+Our study will use verbal and flyer-based recruitment of individuals in and around the UofL School of Dentistry who will provide self-sampled saliva and/or plaque samples obtained by toothpick scraping of the volunteers own teeth, by the volunteer themselves.
+Volunteers will be asked to donate either plaque, or saliva, or both.
+Volunteers are permitted to donate either or both at their discretion and there will be no undue risk, or compensation for either decision.

-Sample Size: We will recruit no less than 16 people to the study, and no more than 50 is expected to be necessary for a 5 year research period.
-This number is required only for plaque sampling.
-This is based on the abundance of species of interest present in the human microbiome project (HMP) project data from 118 subjects for subgingival plaque microbiomes.
+Sample Size: For plaque sampling, we will recruit no less than 16 people to the study, and no more than 50 are expected to be necessary for a 5 year research period.
+This is based on the abundance of species of interest present in the human microbiome project (HMP) project data from 118 subjects for plaque microbiomes.
 Using 50 samples ensures that at least 50% of patients sampled will likely contain detectable amounts of species of interest.
 For saliva samples at least 6 subjects are required and at least 16 will be recruited.
 This will ensure an adequate supply of saliva material for medium amendment even if 50% of the volunteer population requests removal from the study.
+These volunteers may also be ones that elected to give plaque samples, or may only be donors for saliva only, and this decision is up to the volunteer.

 Inclusion/Exclusion Criteria: We wish to sample only from healthy adults ages 18-65 who verbally identify as having no current systemic illness and are not a daily tobacco smoker.
 No specific health status requirements are given and our exclusions include subjects who are currently undergoing antibiotic therapy, or have taken antibiotics within a 6 month period prior to sampling.
 Age range is excluded to rule out non-adults and an upper age range limit where variability of oral microbiota can become more pronounced.
 The given age range is most likely to yield reproducible results amongst the sample pool and exclude outliers in our findings.